copsTvFan/cops-episode-guide/guide.md

 **Kansas City 27**

-- (7:46 PM Car Pursuit) MO Metro Patrol Division -- Officer Cameron Arthur talks about the Community Action Team and his partner and Mike Miller talk about not having to answer 911 calls and working in the same area which allows them to get to know the community.
+- (Kansas City, MO -- 7:46 PM Car Pursuit) Metro Patrol Division.
+Officer Cameron Arthur talks about the Community Action Team and his partner and Mike Miller talk about not having to answer 911 calls and working in the same area which allows them to get to know the community.
 A driver pulls out of a parking lot at a high rate of speed.
-The unlegal white Trans-Am wipes out with two guys inside with one in an Offspring shirt who went for a test drive that gets cuffed in the grass
+The "unlegal" white Trans-Am wipes out with two guys inside with one in an Offspring shirt who went for a test drive that gets cuffed in the grass
-- Wanted person at a hotel who may be armed in room 159 with a gun/Officers James and Crump subdue and handcuff a man wanted on outstanding warrants
+- (Kansas City, MO -- 10:04 PM Wanted Person) East Patrol Division.
+Officer Bryan Jones and Officer Jason Crump.
+Wanted person at a hotel who may be armed in room 159.
+Richard has a gun and multiple warrants.
+- (Kansas City, MO -- Roll Call) South Patrol Division.
+Sgt.
+Daniel Abernathy says they were one of the first in the nation to have computers.
+(5:12 PM Suspicious Activity) Officers Wendy Johnson and Rita Olson-Stawicki.
-- Suspicious activity.
-Officers Olsen-Stawicki and Johnson respond when a police helicopter spots two men attempting to extricate their truck from a small ravine.
+  A police helicopter spots two men attempting to extricate their truck from a small ravine.
 Two drunks who went four wheeling in the woods and crashed their van over a cliff and cops get stuck on the way out.